-The Code of Ethics is designed to establish a public and professional consensus against which the practice and conduct of Realtors® and Realtor-Associate®s may be judged.
-Realtors® and Realtor-Associate®s in joining a Board signify their intention to abide by the Code and thereby enhance the public and professional image of themselves and all other Realtors®.
-Adherence to the Code is the first great bond between Realtors® and Realtor-Associate®s throughout the country, and is an obligation voluntarily accepted by them to ensure high standards of professional conduct to serve the interests of their clients and customers (from the Introduction to the Code of Ethics and Arbitration Manual, National Association of Realtors®, 2017 edition).
+The Code of Ethics is designed to establish a public and professional consensus against which the practice and conduct of Realtors® may be judged.
+Realtors® in joining a Board signify their intention to abide by the Code and thereby enhance the public and professional image of themselves and all other Realtors®.
+Adherence to the Code is the first great bond between Realtors® throughout the country, and is an obligation voluntarily accepted by them to ensure high standards of professional conduct to serve the interests of their clients and customers (from the Introduction to the Code of Ethics and Arbitration Manual, National Association of Realtors®, 2018 edition).